May was trying to recall what she was thinking that morning

 counterpointed with the panic-stricken shrieks of the departure whistle and she

-stranded on the platform staring at air.
+still stranded on the platform staring into air.

 So alone and for a long time, the writer stood bemused.
 For

 his tale had set sail.
 And he tried to stay with his mind's eye for as long

 as he could, as it dipped over the distant horizon like a tern on wing, rising

 again and falling, and falling, over after, a final, shimmering.
 And he waited

 still and he waited till he could recall it no more.